cchorn/Neurophysiological-Analytics-for-All/README.md

 ##### *Please see the above report for information on the notebooks and data.
 A temporary executable environment with working Jupyter notebooks can be initiated by clicking the Binder link below -- an example of REPRODUCIBLE RESEARCH, which can regenerate The analysis from raw data to computational analysis to publication-quality graphics!
 Feel free to experiment with the code in this temporary environment.
 If you have comments, please post an issue.
 Thank you.*
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/cchorn/Neurophysiological-Analytics-for-All)

+#### Please note that the mybinder link does not consistently work with this repo.
+If you have this problem, we suggest running these notebooks on your local machine after installing the Anaconda package manager (https://www.continuum.io/downloads), which contains Jupyter.
+Thank you.

 ###### This work was supported by the National Institutes of Health (NIH), including the Stimulating Peripheral Activity to Relieve Conditions (SPARC) Program (award# U18EB021772) and a grant to the University of Pittsburgh Cancer Institute (award# P30CA047904, Cancer Center Support Grant).

 ##### Usage Notes: